Reduced Lunch is available to all scholars

 All scholars enrolled at Legacy may participate in the breakfast and lunch program at no charge to them.
 Families will not have to fill out meal applications.

-Legacy Early College is participating in the Community Eligibility Provision for the 2016-2017 school year.
+Legacy Early College is participating in the Community Eligibility Provision CEP for the 2018-2019 school year.
 Section 104(a) of the Healthy, Hunger Free Kids Act of 2010 amended section 11(a)(1) of the Richard B. Russell National School Lunch Act (42 U.S.C.
 1759a(a)(1))(the law) to provide an alternative to household applications for free and reduced-price meals in local educational agencies (LEAs) and schools with increased levels of low-income students.
 This alternative is referred to as the Community Eligibility Provision.

-To file a program discrimination complaint, complete the USDA Program Discrimination Complaint Form, AD-3027, found online at How to File a Program Discrimination Complaint and at any USDA office or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
-To request a copy of the complaint form call (866) 632-9992.
-Submit your completed form or letter to USDA by: (1) mail: U.S. Department of Agriculture, Office of the Assistant Secretary for Civil Rights, 1400 Independence Ave., SW, Washington, D.C.
-20250-9410; (2) fax: (202) 690-7442; or (3) email: email@example.com.
+To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: http://www.ascr.usda.gov/complaint_filing_cust.html, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
+To request a copy of the complaint form, call (866) 632-9992.
+Submit your completed form or letter to USDA by:

-USDA is an equal opportunity provider and employer.
+This institution is an equal opportunity provider.